Security and compliance in Microsoft Teams

 Advanced Threat protection (ATP) is available for Microsoft Teams, along with SharePoint and OneDrive, applications that integrate with Teams for content management.
 ATP allows you to determine if content in these applications is malicious in nature, and block this content from user access.

 How the affected content is managed after detection is up to the settings you've selected in Microsoft 365 or Office 365.
-We strongly recommend you consider all applications when it comes to configuring ATP, and for further reading, the ATP for SharePoint, OneDrive, and Microsoft Teams article will have detailed information on how to get started.
+We strongly recommend you consider all applications when it comes to configuring ATP, and for further reading, ATP for SharePoint, OneDrive, and Microsoft Teams will have detailed information on how to get started.

 While, at this time, Advanced Threat Protection (ATP) safe links are not available in Microsoft Teams, they are now in public preview through our Technology Adoption Program (TAP), and while a release date for general availability isn't set, we'll update this article when that time arrives.
 Meanwhile, for information on Microsoft 365 or Office 365 Safe Links, please review ATP Safe Links.
 ATP Safe links is available in both ATP Plan 1 and ATP Plan 2.